PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/the_cpp_language.md

     linkStyle 4 stroke:#00C853

 ```

-Header files with a `.h`, `.hpp`, or `.hxx` extension,  are sources files that containing entity declarations and/or definitions that need to be visible to multiple {term}`translation units`.

-The C and C++ compilers only compile a single file at a time.

 Source files may include header files, which are substituted in place for the #include statement and other directives by the preprocessor, resulting in a single "file" which is then fed to the compiler.
+Header files with `.h`, `.hpp`, or `.hxx` extensions are sources files that containing entity declarations and/or definitions that need to be visible to multiple {term}`translation units`.

-The source file must contain all type and all object declarations that are referenced, which is the meaning of the undeclared reference compiler error.
+The source file must contain all `type` and all `object` declarations that are referenced, which is the meaning of the undeclared reference compiler error.

 Compilation only requires complete {term}`declarations` to succeed; {term}`definitions` are handled at a later stage in the build process.